oliviawestmacottssw/SSW.Rules.Content/rules/schema---do-you-use-less-than-24-characters-for-table-names/rule.md

 ---

-If a SQL Server table name is longer than 24 characters and is linked to an Access front-end, characters after the 24th will be truncated.
+​​If a SQL Server table name is longer than 24 characters and is linked to an Access front-end, characters after the 24th will be truncated.​